hypery2k/nativescript-fabric/README.md

 ```

-Go the [Crashlytics](https://fabric.io/kits/ios/crashlytics/install) and pick of the needed API-Key and API-Secret:
+Go to [Crashlytics](https://fabric.io/kits/ios/crashlytics/install) and pick of the needed API-Key and API-Secret:

 ![](etc/crashlytics_configuration.png)